 Manufacturers like Waveform Lighting have products that provide full spectrum lighting.

-Ephesus Lighting is changing the broadcast standards in sports lighting with their incredible LED lighting system.
-In fact, if you watched a major sporting event in the past year, you will likely have seen their products and what a difference they make, especially in Ultra High Definition and Ultra Slow Motion that the broadcasters are delivering.
+Ephesus Lighting is changing the broadcast standards in sports lighting with their incredible commercial LED lighting system.
+In fact, if you watched a major sporting event in the past year, you will likely have seen their products and what a difference they make, especially within the Ultra High Definition and Ultra Slow Motion viewpoints that the broadcasters are now delivering.